AdityaMulgundkar/flutter_opencv/README.md

 The only difference is how the data is managed - OpenCV uses the Mat class to store every image as a matrix.

 flutter_opencv instead only works on data as an array of bytes.

+#### Basic usage
+The only difference in OpenCV's methods and ours - OpenCV functions take values of the source & destination matrices by reference.
+In Flutter, we use byte arrays instead of Mat() & we do not need to provide a destination byte array.

+So, basically,
+`someFunction(sourceMatrix, destinationMatrix, otherValue1, otherValue2, ...)` in OpenCV
+is now instead
+`dynamic destinationMatrix = someFunction(sourceMatrix, otherValue1, otherValue2, ...)` in flutter_opencv.

+e.g.
+For simple thresholding, in OpenCV, you'd do `Imgproc.threshold(sourceMatrix, destinationMatrix, 80, 255, Imgproc.THRESH_BINARY);`
+Whereas in flutter_opencv you'd do `res = await ImgProc.threshold(await file.readAsBytes(), 80, 255, ImgProc.CV_THRESH_BINARY);`

+####

 ## FAQs related to the idea/concept behind this plug-in